codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you know you should always take an extra pair of pants golfing?
-Just in case you get a hole in one.
+When you have a bladder infection, urine trouble.

 ## Daily Trivia

-In programming, the ternary operator is mostly defined with what symbol(s)?
+What major programming language does Unreal Engine 4 use?
- 1. if then
+ 1. C#
- 2. ?:
+ 2. Assembly
- 3. ?
+ 3. C++
- 4. ??
+ 4. ECMAScript

 <details>
   <summary>Answer</summary>
-  ?:
+  C++
 </details>